Gas Line Installation Costs in 2026

 What's the difference between black iron pipe and CSST for gas lines?

 Black iron pipe is a rigid, threaded steel pipe widely used for main gas lines and long runs.
 CSST (Corrugated Stainless Steel Tubing) is a flexible alternative commonly used for branch lines and appliance connections.
-CSST installs faster and can navigate around obstacles more easily, but it requires mandatory electrical bonding and grounding per current codes to prevent lightning-related damage.
+CSST installs faster and can navigate around obstacles more easily, but it requires mandatory #6 AWG copper bonding per current NFPA 54 and IFGC codes to prevent lightning-related damage.

 How do I know if my existing gas line can handle a new appliance?

-Your existing gas system has a finite capacity measured in BTUs.
-Adding a high-demand appliance — like a generator or a large water heater — without properly sizing the main line can reduce pressure to all other appliances on the system.
-A licensed plumber or gas fitter can perform a load calculation to determine whether your current system can support the addition or whether an upgrade is needed.
+Your existing gas system has a finite capacity measured in BTUs per hour.
+Adding a high-demand appliance, like a generator or a large water heater, without properly sizing the main line can reduce pressure to all other appliances on the system.
+A licensed plumber or gas fitter can perform a load calculation under NFPA 54 Chapter 6 sizing methods to determine whether your current system can support the addition or whether an upgrade is needed.